jnk0le/random/pipeline cycle test/README.md

 `ldrd`/`strd` are not affected by 4 byte misalignment (with some exceptions when dual issuing `ldrd`/`strd` pairs)

+Effective input latency to store instruction is 0 cycles.
+The data argument can be consumed in EX4 stage, only from younger issue slot.

 ### branching

 predicted taken branch can tripple issue with 2 prior instructions or 1 prior and 1 at destination address, provided that there is enough